Corning Ware Profile: Grab-Its, Sidekicks and other Little Dishes

 P-185 Snack-It, P-811 Main Plate.

-Grab-Its (P-150) debuted during 1977 and were included in the same Microwave Set.
+Grab-Its (P-150) debuted during 1977 and were included in the same Microwave Set as the Main Plate.
 They were also placed among Centura's Corning Ware accessories, but in this context they were called a "Porringer" instead.
 Grab-Its were also offered in pairs and in Corning Ware boxed assortments.
 During their first year on the market they were sold uncovered, with no glass or plastic lids.

 P-150 Grab-Its: Wildflower and Blue Cornflower.